-16. Phase I OASIS requirements are consistent with FERC=s mandate in Order No. 889 since the TPs will continue to operate their respective OASIS sites, as required by FERC.
+16. Phase I OASIS requirements are consistent with FERC's mandate in Order No. 889 since the TPs will continue to operate their respective OASIS sites, as required by FERC.
 The Protocols Manual also specifies that the Az ISA will monitor those sites to ensure compliance.
 The requirements implemented during Phase II are superior to the requirements in Order Nos.
 888 and 889.
 The fundamental purposes of an OASIS site are to provide an open forum in which any transmission customer may request service and to facilitate dispersal of information on reservations to all potential transmission customers in a timely manner so that they can be certain that they are receiving non-discriminatory treatment.
-A statewide OASIS adopts the concept of Aone stop shopping,@ making it easier for transmission customers to access information that they might need over several transmission systems.
+A statewide OASIS adopts the concept of "one stop shopping," making it easier for transmission customers to access information that they might need over several transmission systems.
 Thus, for example, this expanded OASIS would assist a marketer who is purchasing generation from different sources and needs to deliver that generation to multiple loads located in multiple control areas throughout Arizona.
 17. A slight variation on the concept of the statewide OASIS site is almost in existence already.
-Of the five four TPs subject to the terms of the Protocols Manual, APS and TEP both use the OASIS site maintained and operated by APS, which is found at www.azpsoasis.com.
+Of the four TPs subject to the terms of the Protocols Manual, APS and TEP both use the OASIS site maintained and operated by APS, which is found at www.azpsoasis.com.
 Arrangements have been made for AEPCO to begin using that site as well.
-SRP is operating its own OASIS site, which is found at www.swoasis.com.
-The Az ISA will have a same-time view of theseis sites.this site.
+The Az ISA will have a same-time view of this site.